sylvia-222/lakebase-dbx-app-template/README.md

 # Campaign Performance Data Viewer

-A functional Gradio app that displays data from a PostgreSQL database synced table in Databricks.
+A functional Streamlit app that displays data from a PostgreSQL database synced table in Databricks.

 ## Features

 - 📊 **Data Display**: Shows campaign performance data from the synced table
 - 📋 **Table Schema**: Displays column information and data types
 - 📈 **Row Count**: Shows total number of rows in the table
-- 🔄 **Refresh Functionality**: Buttons to refresh data and view schema
+- 🔄 **Refresh Functionality**: Button to refresh data
+- 📊 **Interactive Charts**: Performance tier and publisher distribution charts
+- 🔍 **Data Filters**: Filter data by performance tier, publisher, and region
+- 📥 **Data Download**: Download filtered data as CSV
+- 📈 **Summary Statistics**: Numeric summary statistics for all numeric columns

 ## Database Connection